software-students-spring2024/4-containerized-app-exercise-namelesssss/README.md

 ### How to import starter data

 *instructions for how to import any starter data into the database, if necessary for the system to operate correctly at first.*

+### How to run tests
+*instructions on how to run tests and whatnot will be put here.*

 ## Contributors
 * [Hannah Horiuchi](https://github.com/hah8236)